13 Most Sustainable Eco-Lodges in British Columbia

 Wya Point Resort’s Eco-Yurt

 The Wya Point Resort is a dainty, cute eco-lodge that offers guests brilliant packages and a chance to come close to nature.
-While it offers guests lodges and RV Campsites, perhaps the most eco-friendly and most in-touch with nature is its Yurt, which comes in variations of its own.
-You can stay in the Hummingbird Yurt which is a common choice among honeymooners or go for a small or large yurt, depending on who you’re coming with.
+While it offers guests lodges and RV Campsites, perhaps the most eco-friendly and in touch with nature is its Yurt, which comes in variations of its own.
+You can stay in the Hummingbird Yurt, which is a common choice among honeymooners, or go for a small or large yurt, depending on who you’re coming with.

 Nipika Mountain Resort